redis/redis-io/views/download.md

 Where's Redis Cluster?
 ---

 Salvatore is already hacking on Redis Cluster.
-By March 2011 we should have some kind of experimental version, while a Release Candidate is not expected until end of summer 2011.
+We already have have some kind of experimental version in the unstable branch, while a Release Candidate or at least a fully working beta is expected for the end of 2011.